LuisMunoz1997/Digital-Communications-Toolkit-0.1.0/README.md

 ## Getting Started
 ### Prerequisites

-1) A computer with at least 8 GB of RAM and a procesor Intel(R) Core(TM) i5-10510U CPU @ 1.80GHz 2.30 GHz.
+1) A computer with at least 8 GB of RAM and a Intel(R) Core(TM) i5-10510U CPU @ 1.80GHz 2.30 GHz procesor.
 2) A unit of the ADALM - PLUTO module (By Analog Devices).
 3) Python installed*.
 4) The following libraries*: